mountfx/solid-record/README.md

 #### `add()`

+`add()` allows you to manually record updates.

-Manually add commands by prodiving the setter as the fist argument and it's argument thereafter and calls the setter with the arguments afterwards.
+Instead of updating signals or stores directly use the `add()` method instead, by providing the setter function as the first argument and the update path, callback function or value thereafter.

+It calls the setter, creates a command and add it to the `undos` stack.

-The `record()` simpley wraps signals or stores and that calls this function on every change.
+Internally, the `record()` function wraps signals or stores and calls this function on every change.

 #### `batch()`